SheveleffRoman/nodejs2024Q1-service/README.md

 docker compose --env-file .env -f docker-compose.hub.yml up -d
 ```
 or download Docker extension for VS CODE and right click on docker-compose.hub.yml file and `Compose Up`

+You can open localhost:${PORT} and change app.service.ts file to see how dev mode works.

+Also you can run `npx prisma studio` to see GUI DB

+Prisma migrate already done, but if something went wrong, you can do this manually by command `npx prisma migrate dev`

 ### Prod mode